avaxto/libavax/README.md

 Running on linux only at this time.
 Mac development is slowly ongoing but there are still build issues.

+# Sponsors

+libavax is sponsored by [the $AVXTO token](https://dexscreener.com/avalanche/0x2bdebde7e1088e42aafef104b5f7457aca5ab86f).
+To support our project, please consider becoming an AVXTO investor.
+We're working on several projects to bring value to our hodlers.

 # Build